Jagjit Singh Bedi: Flag rank

 VAdm Bedi (left) taking command of Western Naval Command from Vadm SS Byce.

 VAdm Bedi (right) as FOC-in-C WNC with the chairman, Defence Committee of Parliament of Finland, Juha Korkeaoja.

 In 1996, Bedi was promoted to the rank of acting Rear Admiral and appointed Assistant Chief of the Naval Staff (Plans & Policy) at NHQ.
 He subsequently took over as the Chief of Staff (COS), Western Naval Command.
 He served in this appointment during Operation Rainbow.
 He was awarded the Ati Vishisht Seva Medal on 26 January 1999.

 On 10 September 2001, Bedi was appointed Flag Officer Commanding Western Fleet (FOCWF).
 He took command of the Western Fleet, from Rear Admiral Sangram Singh Byce.
 In December 2001, after the attack on Indian Parliament, the armed forces were put on high alert as part of Operation Parakram.
 The Western Fleet ships were deployed.
 During the operation, Karachi harbour was virtually blocked and entire Makran coast was under constant surveillance.
 For his command of the Western Fleet during the hostilities, Bedi was awarded the Uttam Yudh Seva Medal.
 In January 2003, he relinquished command of the fleet.

-Bedi was promoted to the rank of Vice Admiral and moved to NHQ as the Controller Warship Production and Acquisition (CWP&A).
+Bedi was promoted to the rank of Vice Admiral and moved to NHQ as the Controller of Warship Production and Acquisition (CWP&A).
 The CWP&A integrates and coordinates the various activities of shipbuilding and ship acquisition at NHQ.

 On 27 December 2005, Bedi was appointed Deputy Chief of the Naval Staff.
 After a short stint as DCNS, he was promoted to Commander-in-Chief grade and appointed Flag Officer Commanding-in-Chief Southern Naval Command (FOC-in-C SNC), succeeding Vice Admiral S. C. S. Bangara in July 2006.
 He was awarded the Param Vishisht Seva Medal on 26 January 2007.
 He served as FOC-in-C SNC for a year.
 On 1 August 2007, he took over the Western Naval Command (WNC) as the Commander-in-Chief.
 He was at the helm of WNC for close to two years.
 He superannuated on 30 April 2009, after 40 years of service, and handed over command to Vice Admiral Sanjeev Bhasin.

 Personal life

 Bedi married Kanwal Bedi in 1975.
-The couple has two daughters.
+The couple has two daughters who in turn are married with the oldest having two children, a son and a daughter.